-AEP stockholders are being asked to grant authority to proxy holders to vote in favor of a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes to approve either the base merger consideration proposal or the alternative merger consideration proposal at the time of the special meeting.
-If this adjournment proposal is approved, the special meeting could be adjourned to any date and AEP could use the additional time to solicit additional proxies, including the solicitation of proxies from stockholders that have previously returned properly executed proxies voting against approval of either the base merger consideration proposal or the alternative merger consideration proposal.
-Among other things, approval of this adjournment proposal could mean that, even if AEP had received proxies representing a sufficient number of votes against approval of either the base merger consideration proposal or the alternative merger consideration proposal such that the proposal to approve either the base merger consideration proposal or the alternative merger consideration proposal would be defeated, the AEP board of directors could adjourn the special meeting without a vote on the approval of either the base merger consideration proposal or the alternative merger consideration proposal and seek to convince the holders of those shares to change their votes to votes in favor of approval of either the base merger consideration proposal or the alternative merger consideration proposal.
+AEP stockholders are being asked to grant authority to proxy holders to vote in favor of a proposal to adjourn the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes to approve the merger agreement at the time of the special meeting.
+If this adjournment proposal is approved, the special meeting could be adjourned to any date and AEP could use the additional time to solicit additional proxies, including the solicitation of proxies from stockholders that have previously returned properly executed proxies voting against approval of the merger agreement.
+Among other things, approval of this adjournment proposal could mean that, even if AEP had received proxies representing a sufficient number of votes against approval of the merger agreement such that the proposal to approve the merger agreement would be defeated, the AEP board of directors could adjourn the special meeting without a vote on the approval of the merger agreement and seek to convince the holders of those shares to change their votes to votes in favor of approval of the merger agreement.
 Additionally, AEP may seek to adjourn the special meeting if a quorum is not present at the special meeting.
 AEP has no reason to believe that an adjournment of the special meeting will be necessary at this time.